It aims to be a complete well-being companion for pet owners and adds to the growing number of subscription-based insurance products

 Waggel claims to do-away with jargon-filled policies tailoring each one to the customer while also providing rewards from its pet food brand partners – Butternut Box, Scrumbles, Beco, Rockstar and Benyfit.

 It follows Mintel’s research which found that 45% of pet owners do not take out cover for their animal signalling a general mistrust in insurers.

-The two founders Andrew Leal, its chief executive and founder and Ross Fretten, it’s co-founder – the latter being a contestant on last year’s BBC show ”The Apprentice,” teamed up to offer a more transparent insurance for pets with rewards for policyholders.
+Andrew Leal, its chief executive and founder and Ross Fretten, its co-founder – the latter being a contestant on last year’s BBC show ”The Apprentice,” teamed up to offer a more transparent type of insurance for pets with rewards for policyholders.

-Leal said that Fretten and himself decided to flip pet insurance on its head and redesign it.
+Leal said that Fretten and himself decided to turn pet insurance on its head and redesign it.